-- a) Considering the need to minimise emissions and reducing the negative impacts of transportation when purchasing goods and services. - b) Taking steps to minimise carbon dioxide and other greenhouse gas emissions through the detailed consideration of products and services procured. - c) Considering the environmental performance of all suppliers and contractors and encouraging them to conduct their operations in an environmentally sensitive manner. - d) Considering the basic life cycle analysis of products to minimise the adverse effects on the environment resulting directly or indirectly from products. - e) Selecting products / services that have minimal effect on the depletion of natural resources and biodiversity. - f) Working more effectively with local suppliers to ensure they are encouraged to bid for the Council's business in line with the Procurement Policy. - g) Ensuring all relevant procurement contracts and tenders contain sustainability specifications as appropriate to the product or service being procured.
+- b) Taking steps to minimise carbon dioxide and other greenhouse gas emissions through the detailed consideration of products and services procured. - c) Considering the environmental performance of all suppliers and contractors and encouraging them to conduct their operations in an environmentally sensitive manner. - d) Considering the basic life cycle analysis of products to minimise the adverse effects on the environment resulting directly or indirectly from products. - e) Selecting products / services that have minimal effect on the depletion of natural resources and biodiversity. - f) Working more effectively with local suppliers to ensure they are encouraged to bid for the Council's business in line with the Procurement Policy. - g) Ensuring all relevant procurement contracts and tenders contain sustainability specifications as appropriate to the product or service being procured.